 - Prescription medicine

-For a full, comprehensive list, check out this post on the ultimate list of travel toiletries for women.
+For a full, comprehensive list, check out this post on the ultimate toiletry packing list.
 It’s got everything you’ll need, for any trip you go on!

 Want a Printable Zion Packing List?